Posted in: Oct 18,2022|

 The Emergency Medical Treatment and Active Labor Act and Abortion

 In the summer of 2022, the U.S. Department of Health and Human Services (HHS) clarified that EMTALA applies to women who need emergency abortion services.
 This was an important step following the U.S. Supreme Court’s decision in Dobbs v.
 Jackson Women’s Health Organization, which rolled back federal abortion rights and potentially allowed states to punish doctors for providing such care.

 This guidance update from CMS overruled state law in numerous situations, including complications of pregnancy losses, severe preeclampsia, other hypertensive disorders, and ectopic pregnancies.
 Even if the local rules prohibit abortions without exceptions, the hospital must still administer EMTALA-mandated emergency treatment.

 What should you do if you think your rights have been violated and you are injured?

 Being injured is tough enough.
 Unfortunately, the legal challenges that may come with it only make it harder to find a path forward.
-At Montross Miller, we’ve advocated for patients for more than 40 years.
+At Montross Miller, we are experts in medical malpractice.
 We’re proud to help every one of our clients relieve the legal burdens of life-changing injuries in pursuit of a new start.
 Contact us for a free consultation to determine if you have been subject to improper emergency treatment.